-Atlantic Highlands fluke fishing June 14 14 June 2016 Capt.
-Tom It was a nice day and we made both morning and afternoon trips again.
-We had a good drift on the morning trip and we picked at a mix of shorts and keepers.
+Atlantic Highlands fluke fishing September 14 14 September 2016 Capt.
+Tom Made both morning and afternoon trips again today.
+On the morning trip we had a slow pick at the shorts and caught a couple of keepers.

 Posted by Captain Cal II at 5 25 PM Email ThisBlogThis!Share to TwitterShare to FacebookShare to Pinterest Pictures of 11 lb. caught the Capt.
 Cal Posted by Captain Cal II at 10 48 AM Email ThisBlogThis!Share to TwitterShare to FacebookShare to Pinterest